 Miscellaneous: The Fool's Guild.
 They treat comedy as deadly serious; they won't tell a joke until it's spent years being dissected in review by the guild masters, funerals are conducted with the whole custard-down-the-pants business treated with the same grave solemnity of a eulogy, and they have weaponized slapstick gags for serious combat.
 On top of that, any character who is a jester, clown, fool, or other idiotic-looking joculator, automatically gets the trope Hilariously Abusive Childhood applied to him.
 Yes, even if he's just an incidental character whose past never comes up.

 They're so indoctrinated that they consider their greasepaint makeup to be their true face, and said faces can be inherited down the family line.
 Copies of the faces are made on eggshells to ensure no one accidentally uses a face assigned to someone else.
+(BTW, this is Truth In Televison.
+Check this out.)
 Using someone else's face, especially on purpose, is viewed as being roughly equal to murder.

 Catherine Asaro's Skolian Saga novels The Last Hawk and A Roll of the Dice describe a world run by a game of dice called Quis.
 In The Ruby Dice, the game gets bigger...